R1kkku/R1kkku/README.md

 ###

-<p align="left">✨ I write codes that works, kinda... but hey its works ok!<br>📚 I'm currently learning more about Cloud Servers<br>🎯 Goals: To be a Senior DevOps<br>🎲 Fun fact: I complain about it but i enjoy working on it<br>🌎https://coderikku.cloud - Learn more about me!</p>
+<p align="left">✨ I write codes that work, kinda... but hey it works ok!<br>📚 I'm currently working with my python skills<br>🎯 Goals: To be a better developer than i was before<br>🎲 Fun fact: idk yet we'll see <br>🌎https://coderikku.cloud - Learn more about me!</p>

 ###